jeagan626/J-Box/README.md

 The primary connector (26 Position) is a MQS (Micro Quadlok) style, it uses a 0.1" pitch so you can use dupont jumpers to interface with it, or opt for the MQS system for a more durable connection.

-There is also a protoboard area for you to construct your own circuits on J-Box
+There is also a protoboard area for you to construct your own circuits/additions on J-Box